hadley/adv-r/Function-operators.md

 }
 ```

-Reading this code is quite hard because we are using low-level functions, and it's not obvious (without some thought), what we're trying to do.
-In the remainder of this chapter we'll create FO that encapsulate each of the modifications, allowing us to instead do:
+Reading this code is quite hard because we are using low-level functions, and it's not obvious (without some thought), what the overall objective is.
+In the remainder of this chapter we'll create FOs that encapsulate each of the modifications, allowing us to write:

 ```R
 lapply(urls, dot_every(10, delay_by(1, download.file)), quiet = TRUE)